Adetutu777/TokenDispenser/README.md

-### This is a Frontend implementation of ERC20 Standard functions integrated with Ether.js
+### This is a frontend implementation of ERC20 Standard functions integrated with Ether.js
 - Live link : https://tutu-erc20token.netlify.app/

 -Frontend tech stack used : NuxtJs, VueJs, BootstrapVue